 1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB.

-1.4.2 The chairman is authorized to decide that there shall be no discussion on Questions on which insufficient contributions have been received.
+1.4.2 The chairman, where time is limited, is authorized to decide that there shall be no discussion on Questions on which only one proposal has been received.
+This shall only be permissible in the event of force majeure and shall be duly recorded in the meeting report, indicating the reason that there was no discussion of the document or the further course of action on the document.
+No contribution from an ITU Member shall be dismissed from consideration entirely.
+Only a single deferral to the subsequent meeting shall be permitted.

 1.4.3 Questions which have not elicited any contributions should not be placed on the final agenda of the meeting, and according to provisions of 7.4.1 of [WTSA Res.
 1], may be deleted if no contributions have been received for the previous two study group meetings.